Geodan/i3dm.export/README.md

 ## Composites

-When there are multiple models in the instances for a tiles, a composite tile (cmpt) will be generated.
+When there are multiple models in the tile instances, a composite tile (cmpt) will be generated.
 The composite tile contains a collection of instanced 3d tiles (i3dm), for each model there is 1 i3dm.
 When there is only 1 model used in the instances, an i3dm tile will be generated.